 Zoho Projects Enterprise plan

-On Zoho’s Enterprise plan, the file upload size limit is set at 120 GB.
+On Zoho’s Enterprise plan, the storage limit is 120 GB.
 On top of all the features included in the Premium plan, Enterprise users also get:

 - Custom fields